 - Are committed to active participation in counselling and support services

-- Have attended/completed an addiction treatment program within the last year (Transition Program only)
+- Have attended/completed a substance use treatment program within the last year (Transition Program only)